CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Overview of SD Connect 2.0 features

-**SD Connect 2.0** introduces several enhancements over the original version of the service, aimed at improving user experience, security, performance and automation.
-Below is a summary of the key features and their differences compared to the  **SD Connect 1.0**.
+The current version of the service, SD Connect 2.0, introduces several enhancements over the original version to improve user experience, security, performance, and automation.
+Below is a summary of the key new features and their differences compared to the previous version.

 <table>
 <tr>